 As part of the city's COVID pandemic response, DPW received approval to set up an emergency contract to digitally map trash and recycling routes.
 This helped crews and supervisors note issues, follow a digital route, and improve communications.
-The next step is to optimize the routes and seek routing software for all operations.
+In FY23 DPW completed the route optimization efforts and renewed their contract with the service provider for routing and optimization efforts across Solid Waste.